cmayron/Legal-Calculus/README.md

 • attribution-compliant sharing
 • adaptation under CC BY-NC-SA 4.0, without using the LCES name as branding

-Unauthorized commercial use of the LCES name or mark is prohibited.
+Unauthorized commercial use of the **LCES Legal Calculus Educational System™** name or mark is prohibited.